Alaa-Atwa/password-manager/README.md

 # password-manager
-create a random and strong password with all rules applied and save it inside a local file.
+create a random and strong password with all rules applied and save it inside a local json file.